Music makes you feel more at ease. Or content. Or, let’s confront it, utterly depressing. I’m sure we all can certainly relate to the power of music.

 - It helps people recovering from heart surgery feel less pain and anxiety.

 This music therapy is beneficial for a variety of mental health problems, including depression, trauma, and schizophrenia (to name a few).
-Music can be used as a stabilizing or soothing agent for anxiety or dysregulation and a medium for emotional regulation, stressful events, and grieving.
+Music acts as a stabilizing or soothing agent for anxiety or dysregulation and a medium for emotional regulation, stressful events, and grieving.
 In addition, there is proof of increased white matter connectivity between the auditory and emotional areas of individuals who consistently react to aesthetic musical stimuli, meaning that the communications of both areas are much better.

 According to recent research, even sad music can improve your mood.
 It brings pleasure and comfort to the listeners.
 Music activates the area of the brain that produces dopamine.
 This hormone has an impact on emotional behavior and mood.
 It also impacts both behavioral and neural processes.
 That is to say, music influences not just our mood but also our inability to control our emotions.